Home of the Globe´s Outstanding

-In September 2015 CTI organized its famous CTI Symposium for the fourth time in China.
-The three day event provided an update on latest automotive transmission and drive engineering.
-It delivered the appropriate platform to find new partners for purchase and sales of whole systems and components.
-Over 440 participants listened to over 40 expert speeches.
-Automobile manufacturers, transmission and component companies gave an overview and outlook on technical and market trends.
+Since 2012 CTI organises its famous CTI Symposium in China.
+The three day event provides an update on latest automotive transmission and drive engineering for passenger cars and commercial vehicles.
+The international industry event delivers the appropriate platform to find new partners for purchase and sales of whole systems and components.
+Automobile manufacturers, transmission and component companies give an overview and outlook on technical and market trends.

 Call for Papers (Deadline extended: 16 April 2018 )